semirook/flask-kit/README.md

 ## Configuration

-Flask Kit consists of the core `application` module, `blueprint` example module, core `kit` module with some important helpers, `manage.py` and `settings.py` files in the root of the folder.
+Flaskit consists of the core `application` module, `blueprint` example module, core `kit` module with some important helpers, `manage.py` and `settings.py` files in the root of the folder.